What You Must Know Before Buying A Used 911 Carrera 997

 There’s a lot of hype noise about the IMS bearing failure associated with Porsche engines.
 The majority of failures occurred on the M96 engine used in the 996 911 and 986 Boxster.

-These engines are restricted to the very early production cars usually in 2006.
+These engines are restricted to the very early production cars usually in 2005 and 2006.
 Cars after that time have no known problems with the IMS until it was completely removed in the DFI engine from 2009 – worth checking the production date stamped on the driver door for clarity of the manufacturing date.
 If in doubt, use the vin number and talk to a friendly Porsche parts person.
-From the vin, they should be able to clarify if the car had a serviceable or non serviceable bearing.
+From the VIN, they should be able to clarify if the car had a serviceable or non serviceable bearing.

 Overheating – Cracked Cylinder Liners 997.1